kirkgab/cpp/README.md

  Q5: What is a Bug Report?
 A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made in the assigned Programming Questions.
 The bug report template can be found [HERE](bug-report-template.md)

+ Q6: How to submit weekly assignment?
+A: This question needs detailed explanation, and you can refer to the [Assignment Submission Guideline](assignment-submission-guideline.md)

- Q6: What's the format of exams in this course?
+ Q6: What's the format of quizzes and exams in this course?
 A: MCQ

 ## Detailed Schedule